NeerajAppari/Python_Project/README.md

 Python CLI project.
 Uses files to save everything.
 There are series of files all of different timeline.
+It has Login and Password, Customer Account, Employee Account, Deposit, Withdraw, Transaction History and Check Balance.